adamskrodzki/claude-dev-example-use/project_spec.md

 ## Additional Notes

 - **Version Control**: Use Git for version control, with a well-defined branching strategy for features, bug fixes, and releases.
-- **Deployment**: Deploy the frontend using a platform like Vercel and the backend using Heroku or Supabase's hosting capabilities.
 - **Testing**: Implement both unit testing and end-to-end testing using tools like Jest and Cypress to ensure stability and reliability.
+- **Testing**: Implement both unit testing and end-to-end testing using tools like Jest and Cypress to ensure stability and reliability.

 ## Deliverables

 - **Source Code**: Hosted on GitHub or another version control platform.
 - **Documentation**: Include comprehensive setup instructions, code documentation, and a detailed README.
-- **Deployed Web Application**: Provide a working URL to access the game online.

 ---